1DocWay/implementation-dash/README.md

     Options:

         -w, --write     TEXT    Specify a filename for the output spreadsheet as "Filename.xlsx".
-                                By default, the output spreadsheet is "Implementation_Dashboard.xlsx".
+                                By default, the output spreadsheet is
+                                "DATE-TIME-Implementation_Dashboard.xlsx",
+                                where DATE-TIME is the current date and time.

         -t, --template  TEXT    Specify the name of the Template Task List to retrieve from Asana as "[TEMPLATE] Template Name".
 The default template is "[TEMPLATE] Outpatient